Booking Conditions, Data Protection and COVID-19 information

 Please check the course you book is the correct age group for your child.
 The bookings team will contact you in the event of an incorrect booking but cannot guarantee availability on an alternative course.

 The safety of all children, parents and staff remains our primary concern.
 For Holiday Action we will do everything within our power to ensure the highest possible safety standards, including:

 - GROUPS - children and staff will be kept in their groups for the week and will not mix or crossover with any of the other groups during this time.
 This will ensure the safest possible environment for children and staff as they will interact only with others within their group.
-Groups will be kept to a maximum of 15 children in accordance with the latest Government advice and will operate independently of the others groups.

 - CLEANING - regular cleaning of all resources and touchpoints - we will ensure that all equipment and facilities are thoroughly cleaned before first use.
 Similarly, time and resources have been allocated to make sure equipment/facilities are cleaned after every use.
 Training has been provided for all staff on the correct cleaning technique

 - DISTANCING - regular reminders regarding social distancing - whilst on site we will regularly reinforce the importance of social distancing for children, whether they are taking part in an activity, sitting down for lunch, or out to playtime.

 - ACTIVITIES - planning of suitable activities for the children to enjoy whilst still staying safe - all of the activities we have planned have been carefully adapted so as to comply with Government Guidelines regarding hygiene and social distancing.
 Sport sessions will be 'skill based' and will be structured to avoid contact and proximity

 - STAFF - staff members allocated to each group will stay with them throughout the week and will lead the majority of activities for their group during that time.
 Staff to wear face coverings where social distancing is not possible and when using corridors and communal areas